-Today, I’m sharing a recipe from my newest ebook: Natural Soap Making: Cold Process Basics & Recipes.
+Today, I’m sharing a recipe from my Handmade Natural Soaps Ebook Collection.

 It’s a lovely, old-fashioned bar that’s simply scented with lavender essential oil and naturally colored with purple Brazilian clay.
 If you’d like a whiter soap, instead of the pale purple tint shown, just leave out the purple clay called for in the recipe.

 Oils, water and lye should be measured by weight.
 You need an accurate scale to make soap.

 - 14 oz (397 g) olive oil (50%)

 - 8 oz (227 g) coconut oil (28%)

 - 3 oz (85 g) almond oil (11%)

 - 3 oz (85 g) sunflower oil (11%)

 - 2 tsp purple clay (stir in hot lye solution)

 - 1.23 oz (35 g) lavender essential oil